phalcon-orphanage/docs/en/reference/models.rst

 Implicit Transactions
 ^^^^^^^^^^^^^^^^^^^^^
-Existing relationships can be used to store records and their related instances, these kind of operations implicitly creates a transaction to ensure that data are correctly stored:
+Existing relationships can be used to store records and their related instances, this kind of operation implicitly creates a transaction to ensure that data are correctly stored:

 .. code-block:: php